Idrisb53/first-repo/README.md

 # This is my first  Git Repository.
-Author - Idris (cyber)st
+Author - Idris (cyber)